EOSIO/spec-repo/esr_tagged_data.md

 Contracts may pack arbitrary data in the `bytes` type when communicating with each other and with the outside, but `bytes` doesn't indicate what the type of the encoded data is.
-This ESL proposes a new `eosio_tagged_data` struct which pairs the raw data with a type.
+This ESR proposes a new `eosio_tagged_data` struct which pairs the raw data with a type.
 This type references contract ABIs to enable customization.

 ## Specification